a6doii/a6doii/README.md

 ###

-<h2 align="center"> Software Engineer,Studying at FCAI-CU at IT Department 3rd level...</h2>
+<h2 align="center"> Software Engineer,Studying at FCAI-CU at IT Department Senior level 🎓...</h2>

 ###